Swedish slave trade: Slave trade under King Gustav III

 In 1771, Gustav III became the King of Sweden.
 He wanted Sweden to re-establish itself as a European "Great Power".
 Overseas colonies were a symbol of power and prestige at that time, so he decided to acquire colonies for Sweden.
-Denmark received large revenues from its colonies in the West Indies, so in 1784, Gustav acquired the West Indian island of Saint-Barthélemy from France.
+Denmark-Norway received large revenues from its colonies in the West Indies, so in 1784, Gustav acquired the West Indian island of Saint-Barthélemy from France.

-On August 23, 1784, the king informed the Privy Council that Sweden now owned an island in the West Indies.
+On 23 August 1784, the king informed the Privy Council that Sweden now owned an island in the West Indies.
 This apparently came as a surprise for many of the Councilors.
 The first report concerning the island came from Simon Bérard, Swedish consul-general in L'Orient, the only town.
 He reported that:

-It (Saint-Barthélemy) is a very insignificant island, without strategic position.
-It is very poor and dry, with a very small population.
-Only salt and cotton is produced there.
-A large part of the island is made up of sterile rocks.
-The island has no sweet water; all the wells on the island give only brackish water.
-Water has to be imported from neighbouring islands.
-There are no roads anywhere.

 According to Bérard, there was no possibility of agriculture because of the poor soil.
 The island's one desirable feature was a good harbor.

 Bérard recommended that the island be made a free port.
 At that time, France had trouble providing sufficient slaves to its colonies in the area.
 Sweden could try to export a certain number of slaves to the French colonies in the region each year.

 If Saint-Barthélemy was a success, Sweden could later expand its colonial empire to more islands in the area.
 Gustav also knew that the leading slave trading nations in Europe made large amounts of money from it.

 In the autumn of 1786, the Swedish West India Company was established on the island.
 Gustav told investors that they could expect big profits in the future.
 Anyone who could afford it was allowed to buy shares, but Gustav kept 10 per cent of the shares for himself, which made him the largest shareholder.
 The king received one-quarter of all profits of the company and the other shareholders three quarters, even though the king owned only 10 per cent of the company.

-On October 31 of the same year, a privilege letter was made for the West India Company.
+On 31 October of the same year, a privilege letter was made for the West India Company.
 The company was granted the right to trade slaves between Africa and the West Indies.
 Paragraph 14 in the letter states: "The Company is free to operate slave trade in Angola and the African coast, where such is permitted."